sfepy/sfepy/doc/primer.rst

 numbering in *SfePy* start at 0 and not 1 as is the case in *Gmsh* and some other meshing programs.

-To view *.mesh* files you can use a demo of `medit`_.
+To view `.mesh` files you can use a demo of `medit`_.
 After loading your mesh file with medit you can see the node and element numbering by pressing **P** and **F** respectively.
 The numbering in medit starts at 1 as shown.
 Thus the node at the center of the model in *SfePy* numbering is 0, and elements 76 and 77 are connected to this node.
-Node and element numbers can also be viewed in *Gmsh* - under the mesh option under the Visibility tab enable the node and surface labels.
+Node and element numbers can also be viewed in *Gmsh* -- under the `mesh` option under the `Visibility` tab enable the `node` and `surface` labels.
 Note that the surface labels as numbered in *Gmsh* follow on from the line numbering.
-So to get the corresponding element number in SfePy you'll need to subtract the number of lines in the *Gmsh* file + 1.
+So to get the corresponding element number in *SfePy* you'll need to subtract the number of lines in the *Gmsh* file + 1.
 Confused yet?
 Luckily, *SfePy* provides some useful mesh functions to indicate which elements are connected to which nodes.
 Nodes and elements can also be identified by defining regions, which is addressed later.

-Another open source python option to view *.mesh* files is the appropriately named `Python Mesh Viewer`_.
+Another open source python option to view `.mesh` files is the appropriately named `Python Mesh Viewer`_.

 The next step in the process is coding the *SfePy* problem definition file.